dangor18/STITCH-AD/README.md

 ## About
-Implementations of the [reverse distillation model (RD)](https://github.com/hq-deng/RD4AD) and [RD++](https://github.com/tientrandinh/Revisiting-Reverse-Distillation) for the remote sensing task of detecting stitching artefacts in orthomosaic images of orchards.
-These artefacts, can affect channels differently, mostly notable in the DEM and RGB channels.
+Implementations of the [reverse distillation model (RD)](https://github.com/hq-deng/RD4AD) and [RD++](https://github.com/tientrandinh/Revisiting-Reverse-Distillation) models for the remote sensing task of detecting stitching artefacts in orthomosaic images of orchards.
+These artefacts can affect channels differently, most notably in the DEM and RGB channels.
 Fine tunings were made by including a [CBAM](https://github.com/changzy00/pytorch-attention) block and applying weights to the loss function and anomaly score.

 ## Disclaimer